2E0PGS/blog/_posts/2021-04-03-apple-keyboard-ubuntu.md

 I cannot recall which of the two methods I used most recently.
 I suspect the `hid_apple.conf` method is a better first bet.
 I provide two methods in case one works in the instance the other doesn't.

+Both methods aim to allow the use of `F1-F12` function keys by setting the `fnmode` so they only act like media buttons when the `fn` key is held.
+They also aim to fix the layout to have the correct position for UK `<, >, @, #, ~, £, $` keys

 ## hid_apple.conf method

 You can add the following lines to: `/etc/modprobe.d/hid_apple.conf`